google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 The Sword of Shannara, and ensuing books over the years, by Terry Brooks brought my early love of fantasy novels, which also led to me wanting to write fantasy stories of my own.
 These books fermented in my mind and it was as far back as my elementary years in which I started down the road of creating The Dragon Princess.

 My mother owned a copy of Sword and I believe it was somewhere around the fifth grade in which I read this book for the first time (perhaps even a year earlier).
 I proceeded to make my way through the original trilogy, devouring every word.
-And while Sword was the first, and a book I've read multiple times, the middle book of the trilogy, The Elfstones of Shannara, is still by far my favorite.
+And while Sword was the first, and a book I've read multiple times, the middle book of the trilogy, The Elfstones of Shannara, remains by far my favorite.

 Brooks has continued to explore and write about the world of Shannara over the years.
 It is only here in the year 2020 in which that exploration will end with his final Shannara book, The Last Druid, which arrives in October.